Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

 - `"types": [... ]` A list of types that will be used by the plugin, if this is set, name wont be used
 - `"subtypes": [...]` A list of subtypes that are allowed
 - `"rel": "subject"` Set a value to be used as rel on the link tag.
 Mostly used in combination with types, see "Tags" example below
-- `"searchOnFocus": true` If a search should be performed when the tag control gets the focus.
+- `"searchOnFocus": true` If a search should be performed when the input-field gets focused.
+If omitted defaults to `true`

 #### Example Configs